Royal Victorian Aero Club: History

 Founded by pioneer aviators in 1914 at Point Cook, the club is one of Australia's oldest flying training organisations.

 The Australian Aero Club was formed on 28 October 1914 (and formally established on 9 April 1915) and was subsequently affiliated with the Royal Aero Club of Great Britain.

 Renamed the Victorian Aero Club in October 1934, on 13 March 1935 approval to use the "Royal" prefix was granted and since that date the institution has been known as the Royal Victorian Aero Club.

 While originally formed at Point Cook, in 1919 the Club transferred operations to what was then the Commonwealth Aerodrome on Bulla Road in Essendon.

 The Flying Section of the Club was officially opened by Lieutenant Governor Sir William Irvine on 21 August 1926.

-Operations were somewhat limited during the Second World War, and Essendon Airport subsequently became the primary commercial airport for Melbourne, the increased airliner traffic limiting private operations.
+Operations were somewhat limited during the Second World War, and Essendon Airport subsequently became the primary commercial airport for Melbourne, with increased airline traffic limiting private operations.